SS Elbe Archival Collection

 2. The watch on deck (on the Crathie) at and after 4 a.m. on January 30th was insufficient for the ship's safe navigation.
 The Court attaches no blame to the master for this but considers there were insufficient deckhands.

 4. The vessels were "crossing vessels " within the meaning of Article 16 of the Regulations for Preventing Collisions at Sea.
-The Crathie did not comply with Article 16 of the Regulations since she did not keep out of the way of the Elbe, which was on the starboard side.
+The Crathie did not comply with Article 16 of the Regulations since she did not keep out of the way of the Elbe on the starboard side.
 She did not comply with Article 18, for she did not slacken her speed or stop until after the collision.
 The Elbe did not comply with Article 18, for she did not slacken her speed nor stop when there was a danger of collision.
 She did comply with Article 22.

 5. A good and proper lookout was not kept on board the Crathie.
 A good and proper lookout was kept on board the Elbe.

 7. The master (of the Crathie) was justified in being in his cabin at the time of the collision and could not form a clear opinion as to the damage done to the Elbe, which was a much larger vessel than his own; he saw a rocket from the Elbe and answered it with two blue lights, after which the Elbe burnt a red and blue light in succession.
 There was no further intimation of the state of the Elbe.
 His first duty was to attend to the safety of his vessel, which was seriously damaged.
 He had to clear away some wreckage that was hanging under her bottom and extricate from it a man who was injured by it, which took half an hour; two of her plates were pierced, and water was coming through them into the cabin, and there was a high sea, rendering it dangerous to lower a boat, insomuch that one of the Elbe's lifeboats, which was much larger than any of his, was swamped in launching.
-He stood by from about 5.30 a.m. until the break of day and, as he thought, saw the Elbe turn round and disappear in the direction of the Thames.
+He stood by from about 5.30 a.m. until the break of day and, as he thought, saw the Elbe turn round and disappear toward the Thames.
 The Elbe's boat was not visible to him.
-Under the circumstances, the Court is of the opinion that the master complied with the provisions of section 422 of the Merchant Shipping Act 1894.
+Under the circumstances, the Court believes that the master complied with the provisions of section 422 of the Merchant Shipping Act 1894.

 8. The Crathie was not navigated with proper and seamanlike care.